Wraysbury: Hythe End

 Hythe End is the part of the village closest to Staines, largely a linear development on Staines Road, on the eastern bank of the River Thames close to Bell Weir Lock, with a large minority of properties adjoining the riverside.
 Hythe End consists of several riverside homes, mainly on the Island.
 Gravel pits to the north containing water and reeds make up a Site of Special Scientific Interest.
 One of the major features of Hythe End is the river water extraction facility.
 This was built in 1910 by the Metropolitan Water Board to supply water from the River Thames to its works in Ashford Common via the Staines Aqueduct.
 This first feeds the King George VI Reservoir and continues eastwards, passing the water treatment works at Kempton Park, to provide some of the supply of the Kempton Park Reservoirs and another water treatment works at Hampton.
 The Buckinghamshire Way long-distance walking route begins in Hythe End, as the southernmost point of that county.

 Sunnymeads

 Sunnymeads is the linear western neighbourhood bordering the River Thames, and has its own railway station.
-Although long part of Wraysbury administratively, its almost uninterrupted narrow green belt that continues to render it a separate settlement.
+Although long part of Wraysbury administratively, its almost uninterrupted narrow green belt continues to render it a separate settlement.
 The station is unmanned with no inside waiting areas.
 Both during and after the Second World War, Sunnymeads was a favourite destination for Londoners who would lease or acquire plots and build modest shacks on the river.
 Few of these original houses still exist as they have been demolished and more permanent, larger houses have been built in their place.
-Sunnymeads Masonic Lodge – King John's hunting lodge may only in name date to the time of the Magna Carta – it is a restored late 14th-century building, dating to the reign of the first Tudor king, Henry VII, which is Grade II* listed.
+Sunnymeads Masonic Lodge – King John's hunting lodge may only in name date to the time of the Magna Carta – is a restored late 14th-century building, dating to the reign of the first Tudor king, Henry VII, which is Grade II* listed.